 Dr. Warren Olanow, M.D., FRCPC is the Henry P. and Georgette Goldschmidt Professor and Chairman Emeritus of the Department of Neurology, and professor in the Department of Neuroscience at the Mount Sinai School of Medicine in New York City.
 He received his medical degree from the University of Toronto, performed his neurology training at the New York Neurological Institute at Columbia Presbyterian Medical Center at Columbia University, and did post-graduate studies in neuroanatomy at Columbia University.
 He served on the faculties of McGill University, Duke University, and the University of South Florida prior to joining Mount Sinai.
 He was the recipient of the Movement Disorder Research Award from the American Academy of Neurology.
 He is a member of the executive committee of the Michael J. Fox Foundation Scientific Advisory Board and has served on numerous additional medical and scientific advisory boards.
 He has served on several editorial boards including as Co-Editor-in-Chief of the journal Movement Disorders.
 His clinical and basic science research efforts are directed toward defining more effective therapies for Parkinson's Disease and other neurodegenerative disorders.
-Dr. Olanow has authored more than 350 publications, and was ranked #1 in the United States in citations for Parkinson's Disease throughout the world.
+Dr. Olanow has authored more than 350 publications, and was ranked #1 in the United States in citations for Parkinson's Disease during the past quarter century.
+He has lectured on movement disorders at universities and conferences throughout the world.